ArtiLuca/algorithms-and-puzzles/Advent of Code 2020/day08/README.md

 Their handheld game console won't turn on!
 They ask if you can take a look.

 ## Part 1
-We are given the *boot code* of a handheld gaming console as input, which seems to be going in an infinite loop.
+We are given the *boot code* of a handheld gaming console as input, which seems to be stuck in an infinite loop.

 The boot code is given as a list of **instructions**.
 Each line represents a single instruction, with each instruction specifying the type of **operation** and an **argument** (a signed number such as +4 or -20).

 We are told that the operations are exactly of three types:

  1. An **acc** instruction increases or decreases a single global value (the *accumulator*) by the value given in the argument.
-After doing so, it moves the instruction immediately below it.
+After doing so, it moves to the instruction immediately below it.
  2. A **jmp** instruction moves to a new instruction relative to itself, using the argument value as the *offset*.
  3. A **nop** instruction does nothing, and simply moves to the instruction immediately below it.

 We are asked to simulate running our boot code to find the infinite loop.
 Immediately before any instruction is executed a second time, we want to return the value in the **accumulator**.

 ### Idea
 I decided to parse the puzzle input line by line, parsing each line into a dedicated  struct `Instruction`.
-This struct stores the instruction *index* (which tracks its position in the program line order), the *operation type* and the *argument value*.
+This struct stores the instruction *index* (which tracks its position in the program line order), the *operation type*, and the *argument value*.

 ```cpp
 struct Instruction {